Opinion | How "Game of Thrones" is using fans’ conspiratorial obsessions against them

 The trailer sticks to its talking points like a politician on a Sunday morning talk show.

 The trailer, though, sticks to its talking points like a politician on a Sunday morning talk show.
-One would think the two sequences mentioned represent the only moments of importance in the upcoming series, even though there are three more episodes, each longer than the last, with the final episode rumored to be as hefty as a feature-film length.
+One would think the two sequences mentioned represent the only moments of importance in the upcoming series, even though neither seem to include scenes from the season's three other episodes, each longer than the last.
+Nor does the trailer reveal much about the final episode, which is rumored to be as hefty as a feature-film length.

 “Game of Thrones” audience members are perhaps particularly prone to conspiracy theories because the story’s major twists are often hidden in plain sight.
 For instance (spoiler alert!), when Ned Stark is killed off in the very first season, it’s actually a perfectly reasonable outcome given the behavior of all the parties involved.
 The reason it felt like a shock is because the show had spent many episodes telling us that Ned was an honorable man who didn’t deserve to die.
 (Also, who kills off the character whose face is featured in all the ads?)